 Ottawa

 The Ottawa Valley Mobile Radio Club offers an Amateur Radio course each year for those wishing to acquire a “Certificate of Proficiency in Amateur Radio” (Basic Radio Amateur qualification) from Innovation, Science and Economic Development Canada (formerly Industry Canada) to operate an Amateur Radio station.
-Please see the OVMRC website for information on when and where the courses are held.

-Website: ovmrc.on.ca/radio-course.htm
+Website: https://ovmrc.ca/courses/

 Toronto